arnavwinner/AI_Project/README.md

 [Back to TOC](#table-of-contents)

 ### Utils
-- Contains training script and utility functions implementing wrappers
+- Includes a training script and utility functions that implement wrappers.
-- Stores policy and environment configuration information.
+- Holds information regarding policy and environment configurations.
 [Back to TOC](#table-of-contents)

 ### Async Communication
-To support asynchronous inputs from agents, we have created a main server which controls the environment.
-The agents using client class to connect to the server and use its step function to give their action and receive corresponding result tuple.
-The server takes actions from the agents as input and synchronizes them and updates the environment by one time step.
+To facilitate asynchronous inputs from agents, a central server has been developed to manage the environment.
+Agents utilize a client class to establish a connection with the server, employing its step function to submit their actions and receive the corresponding result tuple.
+The server processes actions from the agents, synchronizes them, and advances the environment by a single time step.
 [Back to TOC](#table-of-contents)

 ### Examples
 - Script for playing with the puck as a bar